na-na-hi/renget/archive/sfbf5.md

 \>"could be anywhere from 3 to 5 but the village doctor said she could carry upwards of 8" you respond sheepishly.
 \>"thats going to be a lot of birthdays, are you sure you're going to be ready for it?
 \>"i'll give it my best shot, but i wouldn't object to some help from a good babysitter"
-\>you both share a hearty chuckle as you take your wife's claw into your hand and hop on so you can both fly home.
+\>you both share a hearty chuckle as you take your wife's claw into your hand and hop on so you can both fly home.%%

 \##################################################

 >Would hybrids instinctively perform mating rituals related to their monster counterpart?
 Or maybe they're super surprised when a human gets interested in them even though they haven't shown off any display of courtship.
 >>you would probably only see fancy displays and rituals during the height of mating season, while on the other side it would be funny to see your monster partners complete bewildered reaction when you try to explain to them that humans don't really have a season and are to some extent "in heat" all year around. and who knows, maybe you could have fun with it try to put some moves on your partner and see how it plays out, maybe wear some brightly colored clothes and flex in front of them with a feather duster on your head or something and see if they either bust out laughing or are too busy trying to tear off your pants.

-\>Y-You want to do it like... right now?
+%darkgreen%\>Y-You want to do it like... right now?
 \>Yes, you idiot!
 Why did you think I invited you over to help "clean your gear?"
 \>B-B-Because I thought you were being sincere about it!
 Besides, I-I don't think I could even do it now...
 \>Why, you a scaredy-cuga or something?
 \>It's not mating season yet.
-\>...
+\>...%%

-\>"wow you're really that much of a stickler for tradition huh?"
+%darkgreen%\>"wow you're really that much of a stickler for tradition huh?"
 \>"tradition? w-what, no. t-that doesn't have anything to do with this"
 \>"then why are you being so distant? can't you just bend the rules this one time?"
 \>"n-no what i mean is..i um. it's hard for monsters to get into the mood out of season"